oqyh/cs2-Private-Plugins/README.md

 ### .:[ Free Private Rules ]:.

-**No Need Payment** You Need To Open Ticket Ask For Plugin And Send Server Ips That You Want Plugin In It You Will Receive Only Compiled Plugin (Not Open Source) + Key To Active Plugin
+**No Need Payment** You Need To Create Ticket (https://discord.com/channels/651838917687115806/971439767269015564) Ask For Free Plugin That You Want it And Send Server Ips That You Want Plugin In It
+You Will Receive Only Compiled Plugin (Not Open Source) + Key To Active Plugin

 **Rule 1**: If You Leave From Our Discord (GKZ Discord) **Your Key Will Removed**